BrickBot/nqc/INSTALL.md

 (If your `dmesg` does not support the `--follow` option, plug in the tower first and call `dmesq` afterwards.)

 Now plug in the LEGO USB Tower.
-The kernel ring buffer should lines similar to those below:
+The kernel ring buffer should show lines similar to those below:
 ```
 [1006170.647340] usb 1-2: new low-speed USB device number 26 using xhci_hcd
 [1006170.815426] usb 1-2: New USB device found, idVendor=0694, idProduct=0001, bcdDevice= 1.00